MelissaData/PersonatorConsumer-Python3/README.md

 #### Run Powershell Script
 Parameters:
-- -fullname: an input full name
 - -addressline1: an input address line 1
 - -city: an input city
 - -state: an input state
 - -postal: an input postal code
 - -country: an input country
-- -email: an input email
-- -phone: an input phone number

   This is convenient when you want to get results for a specific person in one run instead of testing multiple records in interactive mode.